felipethome/coding-interview-solutions/README.md

 # Interview Questions

-This repository contains solutions for interview questions in C++.
+This repository contains my solutions for interview questions in C++.
 Most of these questions are from interviewbit.com.

 With the solutions you will also find the time and space complexity along with an explanation.